 Featuring processing optimizations, more built-in sensor extensions, a higher level of graphical fidelity, and a new, flexible subscription model, the updated Vortex Studio 2019a makes it easy for users to add Vortex Studio to their toolchain while also providing robust simulation capabilities.
 Montreal, QC, April 26, 2019 —

 of complex mechanical systems.
-Vortex Studio 2019a adds an upgraded simulation engine, enhanced graphics, and additional sensor extensions, as well as revised software packages and subscription terms.
+Vortex Studio 2019a adds an upgraded simulation engine, enhanced graphics, and additional sensor extensions, as well as revised software packages

 Moving to improve simulation capabilities and optimize computing resources, Vortex Studio 2019a has updated its patented parallel solver—providing users with major performance enhancements.
 “The new solver produces significant improvements to simulations; in some cases, we’re seeing a 50% reduction in processing time,” Marc-Alexandre Vezina, CM Labs’ product manager for Vortex Studio.
 “Users will notice this in large scenes with many rigid bodies.
 For example, in a port with hundreds of simulated shipping containers, you can dedicate computing resources to keeping vehicles running smoothly without the slowdowns typically caused by complex scene interactions.”
 The updated solver has been further optimized to reduce memory overhead, for even better dynamics performance.
 To make this process easier, a new Automatic Solver Groups extension has been added to Vortex Studio, removing the manual work of optimizing how components are grouped—streamlining the workflow of moving from simulation design to deployment.

 Simulated Sensor Extensions

 As part of the drive to allow advanced engineering teams to integrate sensors into systems simulation, CM Labs has added three new extensions to the Sensors library—the Part Distance Sensor, Geometry Distance Sensor, and Depth Sensor.
 “The era of autonomous machines is being driven by the ability to capture, analyze and act on data from the outside world,” said Lisa Barbieri, CM Labs’ Vice President of Marketing & Customer Experience.
 “For teams looking to develop, test, and refine automated systems through simulation, a diverse range of sensors is crucial.”
 Providing more ways for control systems to interpret the simulated world, these sensors are the first step towards the simulation of automated systems in a virtualized environment, one which can provide value for eventual real-world deployment.

 Upgraded Graphics Capabilities